izaanka/RhythmSleep/README.md

 TO RUN

-first upload code to STM32 using arduino app lab or arduino IDE (prefered)
+first upload code to STM32 using arduino app lab or arduino IDE (prefered) analog pin A0 is connected to eeg sensor for input

 install adb (android debug bridge) on your machine